LOADING

 Praemostro.com – Odense University Hospital

 Emergency departments are one of the most unpredictable areas of hospital operations.
 Hospitals struggle to anticipate optimal staffing levels, mostly basing their decisions on intuition and a loose reliance on past patterns.
-Praemostro.com is a machine-learning-enabled system that can reliably forecast demand in high-variability settings such as hospital emergency departments, thereby improving management’s ability to schedule staff according to need.
+Praemostro.com is a machine-learning-enabled system that can reliably forecast demand in high-variability settings such as hospital emergency departments, thereby improving management’s ability to schedule adequate staff.

 Oral cavity cancer is the second most common head and neck cancer in Denmark.
 It can be difficult to accurately identify a tumor's boundaries during surgery, and inadequate surgical margins for oral cancer are estimated to be as high as 44 percent.
 3Sonic enables surgeons to immediately evaluate the surgical margins of resected tumors using a 3D ultrasound visualisation.
 This improved precision can reduce the need for repeated treatment and significantly improve patient outcomes.